-Labour hire is when workers of a labour hire recruitment agency work for a client company, generally for short periods of time.
-A Labour hire recruiter employs labour hire workers as casuals or as independent contractors as sole directorships operating under a contact for service.
+Labour Hire Insurance is required when workers of a labour hire recruitment agency work for a client company, generally for short periods of time.
+A Labour hire recruiter will employ workers as casuals or as independent contractors operating under a contact for service.

 Labour Hire firms assume the role of the employer.
 As you will be receiving payments for your employees from the company you are hiring out the employees or contractors to, you need to ensure that you have in place appropriate insurances.
 You are leasing staff to your clients where they are under the control of the client, but remain legally employed and paid by you as the Labour Hire company provider.

 Business Insurance Specialists has experience in and is able to provide competitive terms for Labour Hire insurance.

 When is Labour Hire used?

 Labour Hire firms allows business, agencies and employees to work together.
 Depending on the job required, a business can increase or decrease their numbers to fit the volume of work that is requiring to be done.
 As an example, often in a construction stage of a project many employees are required, but as the project converts to operational, the number required decreases.

 The types of industries where we see Labour Hire being commonplace include:

 As the employer, the labour hire provider is responsible for all the workers’ wages and related costs, and all other responsibilities associated with employment.
 Particularly vital is the responsibility of ensuring a safe working environment.
 Workers are often referred to as ‘indirect employees’ of the labour hire provider.